How Wessex LMCs is funded?

 The Statutory Levy. . .

-This money funds the office and officers of the LMC.
-It also funds the representative committees with representatives being paid per attendance and reimbursed travel expenses.
+This money funds the office and officers of the LMC to deliver all the services and support that you have come to expect from Wessex LMCs.
+It also funds the three representative Committees with representatives being paid per attendance and reimbursed travel expenses.

 The National Levy. . .